esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 We want to know how well it will perform in a realistic prediction scenario, measuring performance will also come back when tuning the hyperparameters.

-We have created a test set during the data preparation stage which we will use now to create a confusion matrix.
+We have created a test set during the data preparation stage `X_test` and `y_test`, which we will use now to create a confusion matrix.

 ### Confusion matrix
 With the predicted classification we can now create a confusion matrix and display it